DappSociety/digest_archive/_posts/2018-02-07-daily-digest.md

 #### Website Theme
 @tVoid has started working on a initial theme for our home page.
 It's still a work in progress but the initiative is great!
 [Check it out here](https://dappsociety.github.io/).

+#### Slack Channel Archive
+@manchaary has created a script to extract and archive the `#introductions` into git.
+It's still a work in progress but you can checkout the first extractions [here](http://manch.pw/dappsociety/introparser/).

 ### Ballot Box
 We currently have three polls running.
 Two from yesterday and one from today.